vsoch/vsoch.github.io/_posts/2009/2009-4-26-100-things-some-which-you-might-know-about-me.md

 61. HOW MANY NUMBERS ARE IN YOUR CELL PHONE?
  Maybe….
 50?

-62.WERE YOU A FAN OF BARNEY AS A LITTLE KID?
+62. WERE YOU A FAN OF BARNEY AS A LITTLE KID?
    No, wrong generation.

 63. Do you use sarcasm?
  Yes… sometimes I go over the line too